ABL Home Page

 ElevatEd serves the needs of early childhood leaders and educators at all different stages to enact the greatest positive change.

-Schools receive support in recruiting at least two emerging educators and cultivating mentor teachers to develop a stronger career path for experienced educators.
-Through ElevatEd, your emerging educators will receive a one-time stipend and funds toward earning a credential.
-Mentors will receive remuneration for their time, and schools will receive financial support for substitute coverage.
+Schools receive support in teacher recruitment, upskilling, training, and building a mentorship program to develop a stronger career path for experienced educators.
+Through ElevatEd, your emerging educators, mentors, and directors all receive a stipend, and schools receive financial support for substitute coverage.

 What does it mean for my early childhood center?